Knowles Riot: Riot

-Storming of the Town House

 The House of Representatives, which met on the first floor of the Town House, assembled that day to discuss the incident.
 House records suggest that they were sympathetic to the rioters, "inasmuch as it hath been represented to this House, that sundry Inhabitants of this Province have been taken from their lawful Employments, and forcibly carried on board his Majesty's Ships of War."
 As dusk fell, they adjourned.
 They had probably been informed that the mob was on its way, and left without warning the others so that the townspeople could present their demands directly to the governor and the Council.
 Only Hutchinson and a few other representatives went upstairs to confer with the governor.
 Minutes later, an angry mob surrounded the Town House, breaking all the first-floor windows with stones and brickbats and forcing their way in.
 The exact nature of the crowd has been the subject of some debate.
 Town officials claimed that "the said Riotous Tumultuous Assembly consisted of Foreign Seamen, Servants, Negros & other Persons of mean & vile condition."
 Some historians believe this was an effort to deflect blame, while others treat it as fact.
 Hutchinson estimated the crowd's size at "several thousand," remarkable in a city with a population of just 16,000.
 In addition to sailors and other maritime workers, the crowd likely included most of Boston's militia, as well as some middle-class shopkeepers and merchants, women, and others whose lives were affected by impressment.